Teimour Radjabov: Early 2010s

-Radjabov got married October 7 after a spectacular performance rating of 3019 in the European Chess Cup Championships playing first board for the team SOCAR, with the team coming second overall.
-Later the same month Radjabov led the Azerbaijani team to silver medals at the European Team Chess Championship in Porto Carras.
-In November he reached a new peak rating of 2781.
+Radjabov got married on October 7 after a spectacular performance rating of 3019 in the European Chess Cup Championships playing first board for the team SOCAR, with the team coming second overall.
+Later the same month, Radjabov led the Azerbaijani team to silver medal at the European Team Chess Championship in Porto Carras.
+In November, he reached a new peak rating of 2781.

-In January Radjabov competed in the Tata Steel Chess Tournament in Wijk aan Zee; the field included among others world No. 1 Magnus Carlsen and world No. 2 Levon Aronian.
+In January, Radjabov competed in the Tata Steel Chess Tournament in Wijk aan Zee; the field included among others, world No. 1 Magnus Carlsen and world No. 2 Levon Aronian.
 The average rating of the field was 2755, making this thirteen-round event a category 21 tournament.
 Radjabov scored +3−0=10 and tied for second place with Magnus Carlsen and Fabiano Caruana, a point behind winner Levon Aronian.
-It was his fourth consecutive top three finish in Wijk.
+It was his fourth consecutive top three finishes in Wijk.
 In the even stronger Tal Memorial (category 22 with an average rating of 2776) he shared second place again (+2−1=6), behind winner Carlsen, and reached a new peak rating and ranking as No. 4 with 2788 on the July list.
-Radjabov also competed as first board in the 2012 Olympiad in Istanbul Turkey 2012, and as a result pushed his rating from 2788 to his personal all-time high of 2793, and received second highest performance on the first board.
-On October 17 Radjabov led the SOCAR chess team to a win in the European Chess Club Cup by playing on the first board, and again received second highest performance on his board.
+Radjabov also competed as first board in the 2012 Olympiad in Istanbul Turkey 2012, and as a result pushed his rating from 2788 to his personal all-time high of 2793, and received second-highest performance on the first board.
+On October 17th, Radjabov led the SOCAR chess team to a win in the European Chess Club Cup by playing on the first board, and again received the second-highest performance on his board.

 Radjabov played in the 2013 Candidates Tournament, which took place in London, from 15 March to 1 April.
 He finished last, with +1−7=6.

 Radjabov's national team won at the European Team Chess Championship in November 2013 in Warsaw, Poland.
 Radjabov scored 4½/8 (+1−0=7) in the tournament.